Ease of Use

-Mac Data Recovery Software: What We Tested, What We Learned
+Mac Data Recovery Software: What We Tested, What We Found

-It's important to note that a one-percent difference in the success rate is significant.
-For reference, one percent of a standard 1TB external hard drive is 10GB of data.
-This can represent the loss of ultimately thousands of documents and photos, hundreds of songs and dozens of movies.
-In other words, a product with a 99-percent success rate is significantly better than a product with a 98-percent success rate.
+It's important to note that a 1% difference in the success rate is significant.
+For reference, 1% of a standard 1TB external hard drive is 10GB of data.
+This can represent a loss of thousands of documents and photos, hundreds of songs, and dozens of movies.
+In other words, software with a 99% success rate is significantly better than an application with a 98% success rate.

 Lost File Recovery

-In many cases, an application would recover a file that appeared to be whole but would result in an error notice when we tried to access the file.
+In many cases, an application would recover a file that appeared to be whole but would result in an error notice when we tried to open the file.
 Many of the programs recovered videos that, when played, produced a black screen with no audio.
-With music files, it was common to find more files than were originally on the drive because the software would mistakenly cut a song into hundreds of small snippets.
-In each of these cases, we only considered a file that we could access and compare to the original as a successfully recovered file.
+Interestingly, with music files, it was common to find dozens of more files than were originally on the drive, because the software would mistakenly cut a song into hundreds of small snippets.
+In each of these cases, we only considered a file successfully recovered when we could open it, compare it to the original and find no differences.